biggybass/acoustics-and-psychoacoustics/topics/intro.md

 - Auditory Scene Analysis

 Note:
-Sound: is a vibration which propagates through a substrate or medium such as a solid, liquid or gas, as an audible wave of pressure.
+Sound: is a vibration which propagates through a medium such as a solid, liquid or gas, as an audible wave of pressure.

 Noise: is any sound in the acoustic domain, also types of noise, white noise, pink noise, brown noise, sound energy randomly spread across a particular frequency band